ds-fau-ck/Fintech-Data-Migration/README.md

 2. **Bronze to Silver Layer (Notebook 1)**: Running a notebook to clean and transform the data in the Silver Layer.
 3. **Silver to Gold Layer (Notebook 2)**: Running another notebook to perform final transformations and aggregations in the Gold Layer.
 4. **Email Notifications**: Using Logic App to notify upon pipeline success or failure.
-## Pipline Running in Azure
+## Pipeline Running in Azure
 ---
 ![pipeline!](Pipeline_On_The_Azure_Synapse.jpg)
 ### **Step 6: Data Storage in Azure Data Lake (ADLS)**

-In ADLS, I created a container called **Fintech** which housed three folders:
+In ADLS, I created a container called **Fintech**, In this cointainer I have created three folders:
 1. **Bronze Layer**: Contains raw data from the SQL Server tables.
 2. **Silver Layer**: Holds data after transformation and quality checks.
 3. **Gold Layer**: Contains aggregated and transformed data, ready for analytics.